Nova-Spectre/Social-Circle/README.md

       MONGODB_URI=your_mongodb_uri
       JWT_SECRET=your_jwt_secret

-  4. Run the application:
+  4. Run the server:

     ```bash
-        npm start
+        node index.js

   5. Start the frontend:
-      Open another terminal window/tab and navigate to the client directory:
+      Open another terminal window/tab and navigate to the frontend directory:

     ```bash
-        cd client
+        cd frontend